Be'er Sheva fringe-fingered lizard: Geographic range and habitat

 A. beershebensis live only in south-central Israel.
 Its natural habitat is tropical dry shrubland.
 It generally lives in the loess plains of the northern Negev desert located in Israel and Palestine territory.
 The Be'er Sheva fringe-fingered lizard is the most common species in this habitat.
 The area that the species inhibits is less than 10 km^{2} (3.9 sq mi) in size and the species lives randomly distributed throughout the area.
 The Be'er Sheva fringe-fingered lizard lives in a structurally simple environment with few perches in which the species can hide from its predators.
-The species live in an area where trees and other covers are scarce and avoids them because they are often already inhabited by predators.
-The Be'er Sheva fringe-fingered lizard does not rely much on the perches or covers provided by trees for survival but is known to show the strongest reaction to plantations.
+The species live in an area where trees and other covers are scarce and avoids areas inhabited by predators.
+The lizard does not rely on perches or covers provided by trees for survival.

-The habitat of the northern Negev desert is one where a more complex or a higher quality habitat would do more harm than improve the lives of its natural inhabitants.
-A higher quality habitat would only bring in more predatory species into the area, severely affecting the population of the Be'er Sheva fringe-fingered lizard as well as other local species.
+The habitat of the northern Negev desert is such that a more complex or a higher quality habitat would do more harm than good.
+A higher quality habitat would only bring in more predatory species that would severely affect the lizard population.

 Behavior and diet

-The diet of A. beershebensis is influenced by the amount and severity of its predation.
-Because the species face a lot of threat from the many predators inhabiting the area, the Be'er Sheva fringe-fingered lizard has found ways to adapt its diet dependent to its predatory situation.
-When under more than normal pressure from predators, the Be'er Sheva fringe-fingered lizard moves around less and catches and consumes smaller prey and less plant material.
-Its diet shifts toward consuming foods that take less time to catch and to eat, all in preparation for possible predators.
-The reptile also becomes less selective and eats a more diverse range of food when under this predatory pressure.
+The diet of A. beershebensis is influenced by predation.
+The lizard has found ways to adapt its diet accordingly.
+When under greater threat, it moves around less, catching and consuming smaller prey and less plant material.
+Its diet shifts toward foods that take less time to catch and to eat.
+The reptile also becomes less selective and eats a more diverse range of food when under predatory pressure.